openstatushq/openstatus

 checker (app)

-Go-based synthetic monitoring service that performs health checks and reports status to the platform
+Go-based monitoring agent that performs HTTP checks and reports results to the central platform

 dashboard (app)

-Next.js admin dashboard for configuring monitors, viewing analytics, and managing incidents
+Next.js admin interface for configuring monitors, viewing analytics, and managing incidents

 docs (app)